 I’m Chief editor of PineTarPress.com.
 Baseball is more than America’s pastime for me.
 It’s a passion.
 Enjoy this glimpse into the sport that makes me feel most alive.
-If you have any suggestions, just fill out the contact form.
+If you have any suggestions, just contact me via email immatthewgordon(a)gmail.com.
 I’m happy for that and making feedback to you soon at possible.

 I’m a fan of all aspects of America’s favorite pastime.
 For generations my family has played and followed the amazing sport of baseball.
 I began collecting baseball cards at an early age and knew every player in the league by age seven.